DAS-OATs/astrocook/current_status.md

 ### **IV.
 Recipes (`astrocook/recipes/`)**

+Astrocook possesses and API layer exposing all recipes to the user, for scripting and LLM integration.
+Some examples:
 * **`absorbers.py`:**
   * **`optimize_system`:** Wraps the core `optimize_hierarchy` logic, ensuring the visual model is updated (unmasked) after the fit completes.
 * **`edit.py`:**